NebeyouMusie/Reflection-70B-Chat/README.md

 ## Description
 - This GitHub repository integrates `Reflection Llama-3.1 70B`, the world's top open-source large language model (LLM), in a Streamlit-based user interface.
 The LLM is trained using a new technique called Reflection-Tuning, which enables it to detect and correct mistakes in its own reasoning.
+## NOTE!!
+- As the API providers for this model (`Reflection-70B`) have removed the free version, this implementation will not work.
+But feel free to look into the implementation of the code.

 ## Libraries Used
  - requests